davicedraz/ota-update/README.md

 ## Setup

-First of all, create the file .env and set the following properties as you need:
+On the server directory, create the file .env and set the following properties as you need:

 ``` bash
 # ENV is the enviroment variable to project context, should be 'development' or 'production'